banisterious/obsidian-sonigraph/docs/planning/temporal-graph-animation-plan.md

-# Temporal Graph Animation with D3-Force Integration
+# Sonic Graph Feature with Temporal Animation

 ## Table of Contents